 JMIR Research Protocols offers a 50% discount ($950 instead of $1900) on proposals and protocols if they are grant funded and have undergone prior peer-review.
-All of the following conditions below must be fulfilled:
+Provision of these peer review reports will allow JMIR to bypass the standard external peer reviewing so that an editorial decision can be expedited.
+To qualify, all of the following conditions below must be fulfilled:

-- the original peer-review reports can be in any language (if you have a translation in English, please supply them)
+- The original peer-review reports can be in any language (if you have a translation in English, please supply it).

-- an ethics approval is not sufficient, you must include peer-review reports from the funding/granting agency.
-Proposals that are not grant-funded are not eligible for the discount
+- An ethics approval is not sufficient, you must include the actual peer-review reports from the funding/granting agency.
+Proposals that are not grant-funded are not eligible for the discount.

 We reserve the right to charge the full Article Processing Fee if the uploaded peer-review reports do not meet the requirements outlines above.
 If in doubt, please file a support request ticket with firstname.lastname@example.org prior to submission.

 Note: Due to an agreement with the University of California (APF Support for Corresponding Authors from the University of California), protocols that are eligible ie. have undergone prior peer-review at a granting agency can be published free of charge from the author-perspective (costs are fully covered by the California libraries and centrally billed)!